 Majuli Festival of Assam

-Majuli festival is one of the most important festivals in Assam.
-Celebrated each year in Majuli district.
-Did you know once, Majuli was the biggest river island in the world.
+Majuli festival is one of the most important festivals in Assam, celebrated each year in the Majuli district.
+Did you know, once Majuli was the biggest river island in the world?

 By the way, let’s come into our main topic………….

-The exact place of this festival celebration is the banks of river Brahmaputra or Luit.
-This festival organized for four days continuously.
+The exact place of this festival celebration is the banks of the river Brahmaputra or Luit.
+This festival organizes for four days continuously.

 It starts on 21st November and end’s on 24th November.
-Majuli festival observed in 1.5 km away from Majuli district and that place is Gormur (A sub-division of the Zilla).
+Majuli festival observed in 1.5 km away from Majuli district and that place is Gormur (A sub-division of that Zilla).

 Majuli festival purposes